How Granny Flat Rules are Changing in NZ 2026 | KiwiSpan

 Councils will still assess PIMs and provide advice.
 Natural hazards, bylaws, zoning or infrastructure constraints can affect eligibility.
 Getting council feedback early is especially valuable for complex or challenging sites.

-This huge change for KiwiSpan means our clients may have a simpler, faster, cheaper pathway to adding granny flats to their property.
-For many people, this could reduce barriers to improving living arrangements, adding extra income space or providing housing for family or tenants.
+This huge change means you may have a simpler, faster, cheaper pathway to adding small dwellings to your property.
+For many, this could reduce barriers to improving living arrangements, adding extra income space, or providing housing for family.